 Overview

 Developed in partnership with Universidad San Francisco de Quito (USFQ) and as part of the Jeb E. Brooks School’s Global Policy Exchange Lab, this 4-credit collaborative online international learning (COIL) and community-based global learning (CBGL) course combines the feel of a faculty-led study abroad program with the experience of a semester long exchange.
-As highlighted in our overview of the Spring 2024 program, this course brings together students from Cornell, USFQ, and for the first time in Spring 2026, the National University of Singapore (NUS), to explore the intersection of sustainability, educational policy and inequality both globally and locally.
-This is done through collaborative research undertaken by students from all three universities and contextualized through a three-way exchange.
-As a Cornell student on this program you’ll have the opportunity to not only conduct cutting edge research with international peers, meet with policy makers and community leaders in Ecuador during a 7-day Spring Break fieldwork intensive, but also to host students from USFQ and NUS as they study how global policy challenges manifest right here in New York State.
+As highlighted in our overview of the Spring 2024 program, this course brings together students from Cornell, USFQ, and the National University of Singapore (NUS), to explore the intersection of sustainability and educational policy both globally and locally.
+As a Cornell student on this program you’ll have the opportunity to not only conduct research with international peers, meet with policy makers and community leaders in Ecuador during a 7-day Spring Break fieldwork intensive, but also to host students from USFQ as they study how global policy challenges manifest right here in New York State.

-The spring course, PUBPOL 3480/5480: Sustainability Education Policy in the US and Ecuador meets from 8am - 9:55am on Wednesday mornings throughout the full Spring semester.
+The spring course, PUBPOL 3480/5480: Sustainability Education Policy in the US and Ecuador meets throughout the full Spring semester.
 During our in-class meetings, we will engage in close readings of theoretical texts, policy documents and reports, and discuss contemporary research on sustainability and education policy in both the US and Ecuadorian contexts.
 Students will form small working groups exploring a comparative education policy question and engage with relevant education practitioners and policy makers in both locations as they collaborate online with USFQ and NUS student partners.

-During the USFQ Spring Break (March 7-14) Cornell students will host their USFQ partners on campus in Ithaca, sharing their collaborative research in a campus-wide poster session, attending lectures, and engaging with community-based partners working on issues of sustainability and education policy.
+During the USFQ Spring Break, Cornell students will host their USFQ partners on campus in Ithaca, sharing their collaborative research in a campus-wide poster session, attending lectures, and engaging with community-based partners working on issues of sustainability and education policy.

-During the Cornell Spring Break (March 28 - April 4) Cornell students will travel to Quito, Ecuador to further explore their comparative policy question in dialogue with local teachers, students, administrators and policy makers - including the former Minister of Education.
+During the Cornell Spring Break Cornell students will travel to Quito, Ecuador to further explore their comparative policy question in dialogue with local teachers, students, administrators and policy makers.
 We’ll visit schools in various parts of the city and learn more about how they operationalize global and national education policies and innovate to meet the needs of diverse students.

 Travel Dates: